davristiadi/formare/README.md

 <h1 align="center">Formare</h1>

-Formare is a CSS component and utility library to help you build web-apps lightning fast and hassle-free.
+Formare is a utility-first CSS framework and UI library written entirely in Sass (SCSS).

-Formare provides a one-fit-all solution with a hope to cater multiple needs and project configuration.

 ## Installation